 We require three letters of recommendation, filed with your OptomCAS application.

 The recommendation letters can be written by any number of individuals that can provide an overall honest assessment of your abilities and your character.
-We prefer one from a science professor you have had.
-Others can be from an additional professor, a work supervisor, a professional optometrist, or a college athletics coach.
+We do require that one letter come from a science professor with whom you have taken a class at the college level.
+The remaining two letters can be from an additional professor, a work supervisor, a professional optometrist, or a college athletics coach.

 * International applicants only